 Although short-term objectives or benchmarks are only required for students who take alternate tests, it is recommended that all special education students have short-term objectives within their IEP to gauge a student's progress.
 Benchmarks/short-term objectives should include intermediate steps that serve to gauge student progress or lack of progress toward mastery of the annual goal.
+For example, if a student's goal involves identifying lower and upper-case letters, the short-term objectives could require the student to master a-m (lowercase) by the first reporting period, a-z (lowercase) by the second reporting period, A-M (uppercase) by the third reporting period, and A-Z (uppercase) by the end of the ARD year.
 The short-term objectives or benchmarks should also include a timeframe, conditions, behavior, criterion, and unit.
 Mastering benchmarks/short-term objectives does not necessarily mean that the student has mastered an annual goal.
 Thus, an annual goal should not simply state that the student will master the benchmarks/short-term objectives.